 Now, for those who know me, I hardly appear malnourished or underfed.
 That is not a concern.
 Plus, my job and goal in life is to care for and cure the masses.
 So to even imply that I would intentionally risk nutrient depletion and undernourishment would also imply I was misguiding and ill-advising multiples of people.
 I take food seriously, of course, but only because it is such an important part of our health and our culture.

 I think food is our medicine and it should be treated as such.
-It is not something to taken likely, as we have the options of soothing our body and tending to its needs approximately three times each and every day.
+It is not something to taken lightly, as we have the options of soothing our body and tending to its needs approximately three times each and every day.
 And while thinness is associated with fewer health concerns and common disease patterns, then obsession to simply be skinny for the aesthetic sake of being skinny can lead to a range of negative psychological patterns such as stress, anxiety, obsessions and compulsions .

 But to eat for one’s health is not only imperative in today’s antagonistic health care climate, but EMPOWERING.
 To feed one’s body, on a cellular level, so that it has a multi-organ effect, is to give one the physical and mental clarity necessary to be truly present in life and enable one to confront all of life’s obstacles and focal points.